Triffin Warned Us

 In 1960, Robert Triffin brilliantly argued that ever-accumulating trade deficits, the flaw of hosting the reserve currency and the result of Bretton Woods, may help economic growth in the short run but would kill it in the long run.
 Triffin's theory, better known as Triffin's Paradox, is essential to grasp the current economic woes and, more importantly, recognize why the path for future economic growth is far different from that envisioned in 1944.

 We believe the financial crisis of 2008 was likely an important warning that years of accumulating deficits and debts associated with maintaining the world's reserve currency may finally be reaching their tipping point.
-Despite the last nine years of outsized fiscal spending and unprecedented monetary stimulus, economic growth is well below the pace of recoveries of years past.
+Despite the last nine years of outsized fiscal and unprecedented monetary stimulus, economic growth is well below the pace of recoveries of years past.
 In fact, as shown below, starting in 2009 the cumulative amount of new federal debt surpassed the cumulative amount of GDP growth going back to 1967.
 Said differently, if it were not for a significant and consistent federal deficit, GDP would have been negative every year since the 2008 financial crisis.

 Bretton Woods and Dollar Hegemony

-By decree of the Bretton Woods Agreement of 1944, the supplanted the British Pound and became the global reserve currency.
+By decree of the Bretton Woods Agreement of 1944, the U.S. dollar supplanted the British Pound and became the global reserve currency.
 The agreement assured that a large majority of global trade was to occur in U.S. dollars, regardless of whether or not the United States was involved in such trade.
 Additionally, it set up a system whereby other nations would peg their currency to the dollar.
 This arrangement is somewhat akin to the concept of a global currency.
 This was not surprising, as a few years prior John Maynard Keynes introduced a supranational currency by the name of Bancor.

 Print Friendly, PDF & Email